harinikanand/LinuxWebServer/README.md

 The following public URLs are supported;
-        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/login - provide a mechanism to login http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/ - same as the URL 14.3
+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/login - provide a mechanism to login

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/ - same as the URL 14.3

         http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres - shows all the genres

         http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/ - same as 14.5

-        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list - shows all the books in the genre with genre_id http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/JSON - Shows the JSON output for all the books in a genre with id genre_id http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/<int:book_id>/JSON - shows the JSON putput for all book with book_id in the genre genre_id. http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/JSON - shows the JSON output for all the genres The following Private URLs are supported:
+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list - shows all the books in the genre with genre_id

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/JSON - Shows the JSON output for all the books in a genre with id genre_id

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/<int:book_id>/JSON - shows the JSON putput for all book with book_id in the genre genre_id

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/JSON - shows the JSON output for all the genres

+The following Private URLs are supported:
-        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/new - URL to add a new genre http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/edit - URL for editing the genre with genre_id http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/delete - URL for deleting the genre with genre_id
+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/new - URL to add a new genre

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/edit - URL for editing the genre with genre_id

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/delete - URL for deleting the genre with genre_id

-        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/new - URL to add new book in genre with id http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/<int:book_id>/edit - URL to edit a book (with book_id) in the genre with genre_id http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/<int:book_id>/delete - URL to delete a book (with book_id) in the genre with genre_id http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/gconnect - URL for connect to google plus oauth2.0 system to obtain googleplus credentials http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/gdisconnect - URL for disconnect from google plus oauth2.0 system
+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/new - URL to add new book in genre with id

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/<int:book_id>/edit - URL to edit a book (with book_id) in the genre with genre_id

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/genres/<int:genre_id>/list/<int:book_id>/delete - URL to delete a book (with book_id) in the genre with genre_id

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/gconnect - URL for connect to google plus oauth2.0 system to obtain googleplus credentials

+        http://ec2-52-10-70-16.us-west-2.compute.amazonaws.com/gdisconnect - URL for disconnect from google plus oauth2.0 system